infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 ### `inline`

-As stated above, being processed multiple times, workflows must NOT contain any action with side-effects or potentially changing values.
-In some cases, it can be tedious to write a task for a straightforward action, such as getting a random number or the current date.
+As stated above, workflow's code is processed repeatedly, so it must NOT contain any action with side-effects or whose value changes with time.
+When this is the case, we must put those actions within a task.
+For simple actions (as getting a random number or the current date), it can be tedious to do.

 The `inline` function provides an easy way to "inline" such a task.
-The provided lambda is processed by the workflow executor only the first time the instruction is reached.
-Another time, the returned value will be found directly from the workflow history.
+The provided lambda is processed by the workflow executor only the first time.
+After that, the returned value will be found directly from the workflow history.

 <alert type="info">